 It is important to meet all length and content expectations, so be sure to review the specific directions for your assignment.
 Also remember that the executive summary can only be written after the full-length document is complete.

-Tips for completing the executive summary from Laureate Education (2013) include:
+Tips for completing the executive summary from Walden University (2013) include:

 For academic writing, be sure to include appropriate citations and a reference.
 This is typically not part of a business executive summary but should be included for purposes of this program.